utnet-org/utility-readonly/docs/architecture/network.md

 ### 2.4 `PeerManagerActor`

-`PeerManagerActor` is the main actor of `near-network` crate.
+`PeerManagerActor` is the main actor of `unc-network` crate.
 It acts as a bridge connecting to the world outside, the other peers, and `ClientActor` and `ClientViewActor`, which handle processing any operations on the chain.
 `PeerManagerActor` maintains information about p2p network via `RoutingTableActor`,